 2020

-• 2022: We expanded our capabilities into new categories through the acquisition of Interdeli and Deli, Dips & Snacks.
-Integrating brands such as Libanius, Flaveur, Liguria and Señor Cactus into our portfolio.
+• 2022: We acquired Interdeli and Deli, Dips & Snacks, expanding our capabilities to new categories such as hummus, cheeses, and dips, integrating brands such as Libanius, Flaveur, Liguria, and Señor Cactus into our portfolio.